rechin304/dbus-lektrico-evcharger/README.md

 # D-Bus Lektrico Charger Integration
-This Python script integrates the Lektri.co EV Charger with D-Bus, allowing seamless communication between the charger and VictronOS.
+This Python script integrates the Lektri.co EV Charger into Victron Energies Venus OS, allowing seamless communication between the charger and VictronOS.

 ## Overview
 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Lektri.co to the VenusOS and GX devices from Victron.
 Idea is inspired on @vikt0rm project and linked below.

 ## Inspiration
-This project is my first with the Victron Venus OS, so I took some ideas and approaches from the following projects - many thanks for sharing the knowledge:
+This project is my first with the Victron Venus OS, so I took some ideas and approaches from the following projects:
 - https://github.com/vikt0rm/dbus-goecharger
 - https://github.com/victronenergy/venus/wiki/dbus#pv-inverters
+Many thanks for sharing the knowledge.

 ## How it works